 Yesterday, my wife gave everybody in the family an iPhone as early birthday presents.
-It was a gracious gesture, but the mood quickly turned ugly as the kids began to argue who was going to have to teach me how to use it.
-“But, Mom, it’ll take forever!” said one family member to her mother.
+It was a gracious gesture, but the mood quickly turned ugly as the kids began argue who was going have teach me how use it.
+“But, Mom, it’ll take forever!” said one family member her mother.

-Here are my picks for The Best Sites For Beginning iPhone Users Like Me (I tried to only include resources that seemed particularly recent and up-to-date):
+Here are my picks for The Best Sites For Beginning iPhone Users Like Me (I tried only include resources that seemed particularly recent and up–date):

 iPhone For Dummies Cheat Sheet

-20 Ways I Really Use My iPhone To Teach Band Class (this is useful for any teacher)
+20 Ways I Really Use My iPhone Teach Band Class ( is useful for any teacher)

 The Daily Beast: 15 Best iPhone Apps